Autoloading

 ]

-• Restart webman by running php start.php restart (Note: you must restart for the changes to take effect).
+• Run php start.php restart to restart webman (Note: a full restart is required for changes to take effect)

 Note

-Files specified in the autoload.files configuration in composer.json will be loaded before webman starts.
-On the other hand, files loaded using the config/autoload.php provided by the framework are loaded after webman starts.
+Files configured in autoload.files in composer.json are loaded before webman starts.
+Files loaded via the framework's config/autoload.php are loaded after webman starts.

-Changes made to the files specified in autoload.files in composer.json will require a restart to take effect.
-Reloading will not work.
-However, files loaded using the config/autoload.php provided by the framework support hot reloading, and changes will take effect upon reloading.
+Changes to files in composer.json's autoload.files require a restart to take effect; reload will not work.
+Files loaded via the framework's config/autoload.php support hot-reload; changes take effect on reload.

 return [